Villages in Bandra, Mumbai: Pali Village

+It is close to Pali Hill and Linking Road and its residents are mainly Catholics and Muslims.

 Architecture and Planning

 Most of the pakhadis in Mumbai had a heavy Portuguese architectural influence in housing and general building style.
 Chuim, Ranwar, Shirley Rajan, Pali, etc. shared the same architectural style.
 The narrow zigzag alleyways were developed for shading in the common areas and they also served as protection from bandits that raided the lands sometimes.
 Village squares served as community gathering spaces.
 The original architectural style dates back approximately 140 years where the basic design of a house was a single storey structure with attic space to store grain, since the original residents were paddy owners.
 Most of the houses had either front or back open spaces for interactions or as kids playing area.
 The roofs were tiled with Mangalore tiles.
 The roofs featured Balcao style sit outs.
 The trellises were ornamented and the structural system was wooden.
 Open spaces at the back of the houses was sometimes used as rosaries or to make masalas.
 All the spaces were designed at a pedestrian scale.
 The hamlets developed as close knit community because of well-designed social interaction spaces.